christopheradams/elixir_style_guide/README.md

 end
 ```

-* Use Unix-style line endings. (\*BSD/Solaris/Linux/OSX users are covered by
+* Use Unix-style line endings (\*BSD/Solaris/Linux/OSX users are covered by
-  default, Windows users have to be extra careful.)
+  default, Windows users have to be extra careful).

     * If you're using Git you might want to add the following configuration
       setting to protect your project from Windows line endings creeping in: